DataSystemsGroupUT/dataeng/Streaming Data Engineering.md

 -  **Partitioning by key**: guarantees that records with the same key (e.g., declared by the user) are sent to the same parallel task of consuming operators

--  **User defined partitioning functions**:(e.g., geo-partitioning or machine learning model selection ).
+-  **User-defined partitioning functions**:(e.g., geo-partitioning or machine learning model selection ).

 ### Open-Source Systems Overview